 This topic describes how to get started building your Drupal portal.
-For information about building a portal using the simplified portal development tools provided with the New Edge experience, see Building your developer portal (New Edge).
+For information about building an integrated portal, see Building your integrated portal.

 Log in to your portal

 For Pantheon, the URL to your portal will be in the following form: